 Legal Matters and Major events at the Nansen Centre:

-- Establishment (registered as a noncommercial company at the office of Vice Governer of St. Petersburg, signed by Vladimir Putin) – 19 October 1992
+- Establishment (registered as a noncommercial company at the office of Vice Governor of St. Petersburg, signed by Vladimir Putin) – 19 October 1992

 - Registration as a Scientific Foundation – 2 July 2001